JimKw1kX/Shellcode-Injector-https/README.md

 # Shellcode-Injector-https
 Downloading shellcode to bypass ASR

-# Note:warning:: This project is licensed under the terms of the MIT license.
+⚠️ Note: This project is licensed under the terms of the MIT license.

 # Info: